-The Product Category Rules (PCR) for Asphalt Mixtures establishes the principles, specifications, and requirements to develop an EPD for plant-produced paving asphalt mixtures that are produced in the United States of America (U.S.) and Canada and sold without packaging.
-This PCR is a subcategory to the core PCR, Sustainability in Buildings and Civil Engineering Works - Core Rules for Environmental Product Declarations of Construction Products and Services (ISO 21930).
+The Product Category Rules (PCR) for Asphalt Mixtures establishes the principles, specifications, and requirements to develop facility-specific and industry average EPDs for plant-produced paving asphalt mixtures that are produced in the United States of America (U.S.) and Canada and sold without packaging.
+This PCR is a sub-category to the core PCR, Sustainability in Buildings and Civil Engineering Works - Core Rules for Environmental Product Declarations of Construction Products and Services (ISO 21930).